-The ABC School is located in the heart of Florence: from our windows you can see Ponte Vecchio, Palazzo Vecchio, the Cathedral, the Uffizi Gallery and we are just a few steps from Ponte Vecchio, piazza della Signoria and the Uffizi Gallery.
+The ABC School is located in the heart of Florence: from our windows you can see Ponte Vecchio, Palazzo Vecchio, the Cathedral, the Uffizi Gallery and we are just a few steps from Ponte Vecchio, piazza della Signoria, piazza Santa Crcoe and the Uffizi Gallery.

 With ABC Scuola di Lingua Italiana you can choose the intensive Italian language course in Italy you prefer, the language classes take place daily, from Monday to Friday, in classes where the maximum number of students reaches 10 students per class (minimum 3 students to form a class)

-Small groups and teaching method of our establishment allow our students to gain with ease a good knowledge of grammatical structures and vocabulary, to improve their language skills, to practice the material learnt in classes and to start speaking Italian within several days from the beginning of the course.
+Small groups and teaching method of our establishment allow our students to gain with ease a good knowledge of grammatical structures and vocabulary, to improve their Italian language skills, to practice the material learnt in classes and to start speaking Italian within several days from the beginning of the course.